Torsion of elliptic curves with rational $j$-invariant over quartic number fields: Proof of Theorem

-Fortunately, since M. Derickx and F. Najman classified \(\Phi(4)\) in \cite{DF}, we already have a finite list of possible torsion subgroup structure for \(E(K)_{\tors}\):

-\begin{theorem}[M. Derickx and F. Najman \cite{DF}] Let \(E\) be an elliptic curve, defined over a quartic extension \(K\) of \(\QQ\).
-Then, the torsion subgroup \(E(K)_{\tors}\) is isomorphic to one of the following groups\(:\)

-\end{theorem} Now, comparing the list above with the list in the statement of Theorem \ref{thm: main theorem}, we see that we just need to prove that the following groups do not occur as torsion subgroups of elliptic curves with \(j(E) \in \QQ\setminus\{0,1728\}\):
+Now, comparing the list of \(\Phi(4)\) in Theorem \ref{thm:DF} with the list in the statement of Theorem \ref{thm: main theorem}, we see that it suffices to prove that the following groups do not occur as torsion subgroups of elliptic curves with \(j(E) \in \QQ\):

+Moreover, none of the above cases appears in the list \(\Phi^{\textbf{CM}}(4)\) of Theorem \ref{thm:CM}.
+Therefore, from now on we may assume that \(E\) does not have complex multiplication.
+In particular, \(j(E) \not\in \{0, 1728\}\).